Ritiks007/Placement_Data_Extractor_IITK/README.md

 # Placement_Data_Extractor_IITK
-## Script to extract companies proforma from placement portal at IITK.
+## Script to extract company's proforma and stats from placement portal at IITK.

 **Dependencies**: